NJUPT-NYR/SOPT/docs/README.md

 # you must choose a kv storage backend
 # default is sled, options are sled, csv, redis and rocksdb
 default = ["email-restriction", "message", "sled"]
-# email whitlelist(so no invitation code is needed)
+# email allowlist(so no invitation code is needed)
 email-restriction = []
 # private message
 message = []